Experts & Staff

 Biography

-In 2019, Popescu served as Minister of Foreign Affairs and European Integration of Moldova.
-Previously, he worked as a senior analyst at the EU Institute for Security Studies (2013-2018); senior advisor on foreign policy to the prime minister of Moldova (2010, 2012-2013); senior research fellow at ECFR’s London office (2007-2009, 2011-2012), and as a research fellow at the Centre for European Policy Studies in Brussels (2005-2007).
+Popescu previously worked as director of the Wider Europe programme at the European Council on Foreign Relations (2011-2012, 2018-2019, and 2020-2021), senior analyst at the EU Institute for Security Studies in Paris (2013-2018), senior advisor on foreign policy and EU affairs for the prime-minister of Moldova (2010, and 2012-2013), and research fellow at ECFR in London (2007-2009) and at the Centre for European Policy Studies in Brussels (2005-2007).

 Observing Russia’s elections

 Whatever the electoral outcome, Putin wins.
-But this time, the manner of the Russian strongman?s victory will undermine not only Russian democracy; but the credibility of Europe?s democracy-promotion.
+But this time, the manner of the Russian strongman?s victory will undermine not only Russian democracy; but the credibility of Europe?s democracy-promotion

 A ?Power Audit? of EU 27-Russia relations

 Despite its economic strength and military might, the EU has begun to behave as if it were subordinate to an increasingly assertive Russia.
-Read ECFR's “Power Audit” of EU-Russia relations.
+Read ECFR's “Power Audit” of EU-Russia relations

 Guardian: Russia as the new Donald Rumsfeld

 Russia has emerged as the most divisive issue in the European Union since Donald Rumsfeld split the European club into ?new’ and ?old’ member states.
-Read an opinion piece published through Project Syndicate.
+Read an opinion piece published through Project Syndicate

 In the media